Peak coal: Peak coal demand

 Although reserves of coal remain abundant, consumption of coal has declined in many countries.
 In 2016, Scotland closed its last coal-fired power plant, accommodated by an increase in nuclear power generation (to 42.8% of 2016 output).
 Scottish renewable energy comprised 42.9% of 2016 output.
 The term "peak coal" is now used primarily to refer to a peak and subsequent decline in global and national coal consumption.
 In 2016 experts estimated that China, the world's largest coal consumer, reached peak coal in 2013, and that the world may have passed peak coal.
 However, in 2017, for the first time in four years, demand for coal rose.

+As per Coal 2024 – IEA’s annual coal market report, global coal use has rebounded strongly after plummeting at the height of the pandemic.
+It is poised to rise to 8.77 billion tonnes in 2024, a record.
+According to the report, demand is set to stay close to this level through 2027.

 As of 2015, China accounted for 50.0 percent of world coal consumption.
 Chinese coal consumption fell in 2014 and 2015.
 The last previous decline in Chinese coal consumption had been in 1997 and 1998.
 While consumption in China and the United States declined in 2015, that of India continued to rise and, in 2015, India surpassed the United States and became the world's second-largest consumer of coal.